winstonDeGreef/Mechanica/content/replaced/Ch5_PotentialEnergy.md

 	E_{kin,1} + V(\vec{r}_1)  = E_{kin,2} + V(\vec{r}_2)
 $$

-In words: **for a conservative force, the sum of kinetic and potential energy stays constant**.<br><br>
+In words: **for a conservative force, the sum of kinetic and potential energy stays constant**.

 ### Energy versus Newton's Second Law ###
-We, starting from Newton's Laws, arrived at an energy formulation for physical problems. <br>
+We, starting from Newton's Laws, arrived at an energy formulation for physical problems.
 Question: can we also go back?
-That is: suppose we would start with formulating the energy rule for a physical problem, can we then back out the equation of motion?<br>
+That is: suppose we would start with formulating the energy rule for a physical problem, can we then back out the equation of motion?
 Answer: yes, we can!

 It goes as follows.
 Take a system that can be completely described by its kinetic plus potential energy.
 Then: take the time-derivative and simplify, we will do it for a 1-dimensional case first.